 Yes, but be careful about where you cut corners.
 Buying the cheapest oil or skipping the filter replacement can lead to engine problems down the road.
 Here are smart ways to save.

 Choose an independent shop over a dealership.
 You get the same quality oil and filters at a lower labor rate.
-Keep up with your schedule — skipping oil changes causes sludge buildup and engine wear that costs thousands to fix.
+Keep up with your schedule — skipping oil changes causes sludge buildup and engine wear that is far more expensive to fix.
 If your vehicle allows it, a synthetic blend gives you most of the benefits of full synthetic at a lower cost.
 And ask about service packages — many shops offer discounts when you bundle oil changes with other routine maintenance.

 What Happens If You Skip Oil Changes?

 Old oil breaks down and loses its ability to lubricate and protect.
 Sludge builds up in the engine, restricting oil flow to critical components.
 Friction increases between metal surfaces, causing accelerated wear.
 Engine temperature rises because degraded oil cannot carry heat as effectively.
-Eventually, an engine running on old oil will suffer serious damage — and engine repair or replacement costs $3,000 to $7,000+.
+Eventually, an engine running on old oil will suffer serious damage — and engine repair or replacement is one of the most expensive repairs you can face.

-The bottom line: a $50 to $100 oil change is the cheapest insurance against a multi-thousand dollar engine repair.
+The bottom line: a routine oil change is the cheapest insurance against a major engine repair.

 Oil Change Near Audubon, NJ